Counseling Degrees & Licenses in Iowa

 The University of Iowa College of Education offers a 60-credit master of arts degree in counseling in three areas: clinical mental health, rehabilitation, and school counseling.
 All three subprograms require the completion of comprehensive examinations.
 The clinical mental health and rehabilitation counseling programs can be completed in four semesters in as little as 20 months.

-The master of arts in clinical mental health counseling features f both traditional coursework and supervised clinical experience.
+The master of arts in clinical mental health counseling features traditional coursework and supervised clinical experience.
 Training placements are made in settings that meet CACREP accreditation standards and align with students’ educational goals.
 Graduates may work in several settings, including government agencies, hospitals, employee assistance programs, substance abuse treatment programs, and private practice.
 Graduates may also seek certification from the National Board for Certified Counselors and seek licensure in Iowa.

 The rehabilitation option features a combination of coursework and clinical training, similar to the clinical mental counseling program.
 The main difference in these subprograms is the target populations graduates will work with.
-Rehabilitation counselors assist clients with various aspects of their lives including wellness, employment, and independent living skills.
+Rehabilitation counselors assist clients with various aspects of their lives, including wellness, employment, and independent living skills.
 Graduates may seek certification from the Commission on Rehabilitation Counselor Certification (CRCC).

 The school counseling option trains counselors to work in K-12 settings.
-The curriculum consists of core counseling coursework and a 100-clock-hour practicum and a 600-clock-hour internship.
+The curriculum consists of core counseling coursework, and a 100-clock-hour practicum and a 600-clock-hour internship.
 Such placements provide students with direct clinical practice experience, must occur in an approved setting, and be supervised by an experienced licensed school counselor.
 Students who enter without a teaching license are required to complete additional coursework.
 Successful graduates may seek licensure as school counselors within Iowa.

 • Location: Iowa City, IA